7 States of Change — How Do I Experience Grief and Be Resilient?

 • What is frustrating you the most?
 How are you coping with your anger?

-• What are you noticing about your emotions? (i.e. where in the body, intensity, frequency, duration)
+• What are you noticing about your emotions? (e.g. where in the body, intensity, frequency, duration)

 Depression — Low Energy & Sadness: The state of low mood and aversion to activity